 If you want to know more about it, please check our article on the preventive maintenance issue.

-👉 Free your Facilities Manager to a more strategic role
+Free your facilities manager to a more strategic role

-CAFM can be applied to any task, organisation or people that thrive with the aid of a facility operation tool.
+CAFM can be applied to any task, organisation or people that can thrive with the aid of a facility operation tool.
 Regardless of the business area or industry, CAFM might play a huge role in driving your company forward.
 We’ll cover three cases in which CAFM can be of great use.

 CAFM in Hospitality

 A cloud-based, 24/7 system fits perfectly the never-ending routine of the hospitality sector.
 Those are businesses and sites with loads of assets, clients, tasks and workers to organise at all times.
-In hospitality, CAFM allows for a cost-saving, consumer-pleasing experience.
+In hospitality, CAFM allows for a cost-saving, client-pleasing experience.
 Meet compliance, manage maintenance requests and extend your assets’ lifetime.

 Communication is key in any organisation and it will be boosted through CAFM – repairs in hospitality are routine and CAFM is an integrated solution to manage, communicate and track said repairs.